History has shown that Starbucks is invested in serving customers and exceeding their expectations.

 If past successes are any key to its future prospects, Starbucks will undoubtedly continue to improve its customer satisfaction ranking.

 Starbucks’ ongoing loyalty to its customers show how a company can rebound and grow by directly connecting with the consumer, an important lesson for any business in today’s consumer-centric market.

-Not surprisingly, Starbuck’s most recent financial report shows that total net profits have exceeded all expectations.
-In the last quarter, profits jumped 22%.
+Not surprisingly, Starbuck’s financial report in 2016 shows that total net profits have exceeded all expectations: profits jumped 22%.

 Analysts agree that Starbucks commitment to customer loyalty and feedback is responsible.

-In a recent interview, Chief Executive Howard Schultz said, “consumer feedback continues to be our most important business driver.”
+“Consumer feedback continues to be our most important business driver”